 - Swipe up on the card that shows the name of the starting place and scroll down to select "Measure Distance."

-- Move the map so that the black circle (or crosshairs) is on the place you want to measure distance to.
-At the bottom of the screen you will see the exact distance between the two points.
+- Move the map so that the black circle (or crosshairs) is on the place you want to measure the distance to.
+You can pinch to zoom if you don't see the endpoint on the screen.
+At the bottom of the screen, you will see the exact distance between the two points.

 You can continue to add points by selecting "Add point" and moving the map to the next location.
 If you make a mistake, you can clear the last point by selecting the undo arrow at the top.
 Each time you add a point, you'll see the total distance.